aalamri-stat6250/course-questions-wiki/week-02/README.md

 - *Question* (lwang30-stat6250) : How is the missing value displayed for both numeric and character variables ?
 - *Answer* (lwang30-stat6250) : The missing value appears as a period for numeric variables, and blank for character variables.
 - Question (kveng-stat6250): Does SAS exclude missing value when doing the calculation?
+- Answer (aalamri−stat6250): Yes.
 - Question (hhu9−stat6250): Who to represent missing value?
 - Answer (hhu9−stat6250): Blank or a period.
 - Question (nly13-stat6250): Can SAS read determine value types automatically when reading in a mixed data set?
+- Answer (aalamri−stat6250): Yes.
 - Question (meisenbach-stat6250): SAS uses floating point representation for a numeric values?
 Does this cause inaccuracies when working with integer values?
 - Question (aoneill2−stat6250): Does a numeric variable have to be specified as such to be treated as a number for calculations?
 - Answer (mcardoso3-stat6250):  Yes, numeric variables can contain only numeric values, so that is how they must be treated for calculations.
 - Question (cyuan10−stat6250): What happens to the “.” missing numeric value when you calculate that variable?
 Is it simply ignored?
 What is the default action?
+- Question (aalamri−stat6250): SAS ignores the missing values by default.
 - Question (yren10−stat6250): Does a missing value in a variable column affects the type of the variable?
 - Answer (yren10−stat6250): No, a blank dpesn't represent anything, the missing value is indcated by a period.
 - Question (akumar30−stat6250): How to distinguish between different types of missing values (e.g missing values because of non-response or missing values because of invalid data entry)?
 - Answer (akumar30−stat6250):  In SAS, letters A-Z and underscore "_" to indicate the type of missing values.
+- Question (aalamri−stat6250): CAn we change the default sign of a missing value?
+- Question (aalamri−stat6250): Hoe can substitude a value and give to any missing value?
+- Question (aalamri−stat6250): Is there a statement that gives us some info about the missing values in a dataset?
+- Question (aalamri−stat6250): What happens if we what sas to tell us the name of the variables that contain missing values?
+- Question (aalamri−stat6250): Why does sas use Blank or a period to show missing values?
+- Question (aalamri−stat6250): why can numeric variables only contain  numeric values?
+- Question (aalamri−stat6250): Does sas give a chart of where the missing values are?

 [Course Textbook Chapter 1, Problem 5]
 - Question (mcardoso3-stat6250): Why do the variable names need to start with a letter or underscore?
 * *Question (aalshehry−stat6250):* Can a character variable begins with a number?
+- Answer (aalamri−stat6250): yes
 - Question (lzhao4−stat6250): What is the basic rule to set a valid variable name in SAS?
+- Answer(aalamri−stat6250): It has to contain a letter.
 - Question (yyan11−stat6250): What are valid variable names?
 - Answer (yyan11−stat6250): Variable names can be 1 to 32 characters long, must begin with a letter (A–Z, either uppercase or lowercase) or an underscore, and can continue with any combination of numbers, letters, or underscores.
 - Question (dlee117−stat6250): Can variable names contain a space?